davidkane9/creditr/TO-DO.md

 * Deal with the "The following files look like leftovers/mistakes" issue.
 There is no reason to have this.
 Note that I tried moving the new .Rbuildignore file down one level, into pkg/.
 This caused the test cases to fail, I think.
 (Or it might just have been an intermittent internet thing.
 If so, the error messages were not informative.)

 * Maybe check.rates.dates is no longer necessary?
+  It hasn't been used once in the package.
+So maybe it's not necessary.

 * get.date ought to include the JPY stuff, I think.
 Maybe also business date stuff?
 Change name to add.dates.